 Njila woke up with the sun in the early morning.
 For a minute, she was lost.
 She looked around her until the unfamiliarity of her surroundings had become familiar.
 She stretched, got up, and rolled her blanket.
 Today was exactly the same as yesterday: same weather, same landscape, same company.
 Rikamba was wagging her tail in anticipation of the journey ahead.
 Njila caressed the dog’s head while shouldering her bag.

 “Hm, let’s see,” she thought out loud.
 “The wind’s coming from there, and the sun just emerged over there, so we should go that way.”
 As she was pointing directions, Njila pirouetted like a ballerina.
 It was easy in the morning to find her way, as she was caught between the west wind and the rising sun.
 All she had to do was walk on the middle line, with the warmth on her right cheek and the gusts of breeze on her left.

-The third and fourth parts (which I have yet to write) contain elements of melodrama and romance, but also suspense and some thrilling episodes.
+The third part contains elements of melodrama and romance, but also suspense and some thrilling episodes.
 As all of these pieces from different genres serve to construct my character’s life and experiences, I decided to put my novel in the box called Coming-of-Age.
 Indeed, my novel is the character driven type, and each scene adds to the complexity of characters and social relationships.